- Dedicated Group Coach

 With Active Group Work

-Gain the knowledge and confidence to leverage Artificial Intelligence for competitive advantage.
+Gain the knowledge and confidence to successfully leverage the innovative potential of your organization

-- Connecting you to the best faculty worldwide
+- Connecting you to the best experience of academic leaders worldwide.

 - Delivered via live virtual teaching on the Igesia learning platform